 In evaluating how to define the District, for financial reporting purposes, management has considered all potential component units.
-The decision to include a potential component unit in the reporting entity was made by applying the criteria established by the Governmental Accounting Standards Board The basic, but not the only, criterion for including a potential component unit within the reporting entity is the governing body's ability to exercise oversight responsibility. significant manifestation of this ability is financial interdependency.
+The decision to include a potential component unit in the reporting entity was made by applying the criteria established by the Governmental Accounting Standards Board (GASB).
+The basic, but not the only, criterion for including a potential component unit within the reporting entity is the governing body's ability to exercise oversight responsibility.
+The most significant manifestation of this ability is financial interdependency.
 Other manifestations of the ability to exercise oversight responsibility include, but are not limited to, the selection of governing authority, the designation of management, the ability to significantly influence operations, and accountability for fiscal matters.
 A second criterion used in evaluating potential component units is the scope of public service.
 Application of this criterion involves considering whether the activity benefits the District and /or its citizens, or whether the activity is conducted within the geographic boundaries of the District and is generally available to its patrons.
 A third criterion used to evaluate potential component units for inclusion or exclusion from the reporting entity is the existence of special financing relationships, regardless of whether the District is able to exercise oversight responsibilities.
-Based upon the application of these criteria, the FFA Booster Club would be required to be included in the District's financial statements as a discretely presented component unit.
-However, the District has elected not to include it in the District's reporting entity.
+Based upon the application of these criteria, there are no potential component units included in the District's reporting entity.
+The District has various supporting groups.
+However, the District does not appoint any of the board members or exercise any oversight authority over these groups and the dollar amounts are not material to the District.